 Competitive research and analysis of relevant IP holdings in the industry.

 IP landscaping, or patent landscaping, involves the process of research and analysis of all relevant patents of the companies/competitors of interest.
 Then, categorizing them based on a customized multi-dimensional matrix of attributes to create a set of visual representations of IP holdings in the industry.
-This mapping is also frequently done for our clients’ own IP portfolios as well.
+This search and mapping is also frequently done for our clients’ own IP portfolios as well.
 As a result of this effort, the areas of strength and the gaps in the landscape can be identified and analyzed.
 Armed with this crucial knowledge, IP development funds can then be allocated in a judicious manner to close the gaps.

 Comprehensive economic appraisal of the value of IP assets.

 By combining valuation expertise with technology and industry knowledge, we are able to provide accurate valuation analyses based on generally accepted methodologies.
 The typical methods are: cost approach, market approach, and income approach (although there are variations to these, as well}.
 This leads to accurate valuations and assessments to influence the consideration of buying, holding or selling assets.

 The cost approach tries to establish the value of the IP assets by the assumption that the value of the assets is determined by the cost of acquiring the same asset.
 This cost can be estimated by either historical information on cost of development or the cost to reproduce/replace the asset.

 The market approach, on the other hand, looks at what the IP assets may be worth in a free market.
 The valuation expert would then look at what prices similar properties have commanded in the market.